gregsholden/football_star_ranking_vs_income/README.md

 ## Key Files

-1. 593 Project_Position and Team Analysis_FINAL.ipynb :  Combines recruit, income and zip code data and is used to conduct analysis by school and position.
+1. 593 Project_Position and Team Analysis_FINAL.ipynb: Combines recruiting, income and zip code data and is used to conduct analysis by school and position.

-2.  :  Used to calculate correlations between different positions and winning percentagess
+2. Recruiting_and_outcome_result_correlations.ipynb: Used to calculate correlations between different position groups and winning percentagess

 3.  :  Used to create maps for showing hometowns of recruits by school and based on star rankings.